syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/save-pdf-file/to-google-cloud-storage.md

 domainurl: ##DomainURL##
 ---

-# Save PDF files to Google Cloud Storage
+# Save PDF file to Google Cloud Storage

-To save a PDF files to Google Cloud Storage, you can follow the steps below
+To save a PDF file to Google Cloud Storage, you can follow the steps below

 **Step 1:** Create a PDF Viewer sample in JavaScript